APNewsBreak: Barely half of illegal border crossers caught

-SAN DIEGO (AP) — Immigration authorities caught barely half of the people who illegally entered the U.S. from Mexico last year, according to an internal Department of Homeland Security report that offers one of the most detailed assessments of border security ever compiled.
+SAN DIEGO (AP) — Barely half of people who entered the U.S. illegally from Mexico last year were caught, according to a report commissioned by the Department of Homeland Security that also shows sharp declines in illegal entries.

-The 98-page report was completed in May, and Homeland Security officials have declined to release it, despite urging from some members of Congress.
-The Associated Press obtained a copy from a government official involved in border issues.
-The official acted on condition of anonymity because the report has not been made public.
-Homeland Security officials had no immediately comment Thursday.
+The 98-page report was completed in May, and Homeland Security has declined to release it.
+The Associated Press obtained a copy from a government official involved in border issues who acted on condition of anonymity because it has not been made public.

-The report offers the fullest measure yet how secure the border with Mexico really is — a major issue in a presidential campaign that features Republican nominee Donald Trump calling for a wall along the entire 1,954-mile border.
-The report includes enough material to argue that the government has made big strides or that it is falling woefully short.
+The report offers some of most detailed measures yet of how secure the border with Mexico is — a major issue in a presidential campaign that features Republican nominee Donald Trump calling for a wall along the entire 1,954-mile border.
+It includes enough material to argue that the government has made significant strides or that it is falling short.

 Most Read Stories